 Operates in the majority of police forces across England.
 It helps police and schools work together to provide emotional and practical help to children.
-Advice on identifying children who are affected by domestic abuse and how they can be helped is available at: National Domestic Abuse Helpline - 0808 2000 247 NSPCC- UK domestic-abuse signs symptoms effects Refuge what is domestic violence/effects of domestic violence on children Safelives: young people and domestic abuse
+Advice on identifying children who are affected by domestic abuse and how they can be helped is available at:

-So-called 'honour based' abuse (HBA)
+National Domestic Abuse Helpline - 0808 2000 247

+NSPCC- UK domestic-abuse signs symptoms effects

+Refuge what is domestic violence/effects of domestic violence on children

+Safelives: young people and domestic abuse

+So called 'honour' based abuse

-'So-called 'honour - based abuse (HBA) encompasses incidents and crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage and practises such as breast ironing.
-All forms of so called HBA are abuse regardless of the motivation) and should be handled and escalated as such' (Keeping Children Safe In Education 2021)
+'So called 'honour' based abuse (including FGM and Forced Marriage) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or community...'
+(Keeping Children Safe in Education 2022)